SOCC Aluminium Alkyls Facility, Al Jubail, Saudi Arabia

 SOCC was officially formed in 2010.
-The plant is expected to bring several new jobs to the Saudi nationals.
-About 80% of the employees would be hired as per the Saudisation policy in Saudi Arabia.
+The plant created several new jobs to the Saudi nationals.
+About 80% of the employees were hired as per the Saudisation policy in Saudi Arabia.

 Construction of the Jubail cocatalyst plant on the industrial city site

-The Jubail cocatalyst plant is being built on the Specialty Chem's site in the Jubail Industrial City.
+The Jubail cocatalyst plant was constructed on the Specialty Chem's site in the Jubail Industrial City.
 The front end engineering design (FEED) of the plant was completed in mid-2010.